-In 2021, you’ll find a growing number of financial advisors on Wealthtender who serve technology workers, including advisors specializing in working primarily with technology professionals.
+You’ll find a growing number of financial advisors on Wealthtender who serve technology workers, including advisors specializing in working primarily with technology professionals.
 We’re happy to introduce you to the financial advisors showcased just below who are experienced in serving technology employees.
 To learn more, simply click on a preview card to view their profile page.

 What is the job outlook for technology professionals?

 According to the Bureau of Labor Statistics, employment in computer and information technology occupations is projected to grow 11 percent from 2019 to 2029, much faster than the average for all occupations.
 These occupations are projected to add about 531,200 new jobs.
 Demand for these workers will stem from greater emphasis on cloud computing, the collection and storage of big data, and information security.

 Are there financial coaches who specialize in working with technology professionals?

 While financial advisors are generally best suited to help technology professionals who need investment advice and guidance, many financial coaches have experience working with technology workers whose hectic schedules have meant day to day budgeting and financial habits could use improvement.

 Use the Wealthtender Financial Coach Directory to find the best financial coach or counselor for your individual needs.